 Best Aegean Short Film:

-Jury Award € 3000,00*
+-- Jury Award - € 3000,00

 Best Greek Short Film:

-Jury Award € 1000,00*
+-- Jury Award - € 1000,00

-ReScript the Future - Environmental Short Script Awards:
+ReScript the Future Short Script Awards:

-1. Accommodation for three nights
+1. Accommodation for three nights (single occupancy).

 The Aegean Film Festival is a non-profit organisation supporting artists and filmmakers from around the world.

-02. The accepted running times of the films differ according to the category submitted:
+2. The accepted running times of the films differ according to the category submitted:

-Feature Documentaries & Fiction Films – minimum 50 minutes.
+Feature Documentaries & Fiction Films – minimum 50 minutes

-Short Films – maximum 25 minutes.
+Short Films – maximum 30 minutes

-04. The primary contact submitting the film to the festival must have full authorisation to do so, including permission from the film’s distributor, sales agent and representing body.
+4. The primary contact submitting the film to the festival must have full authorisation to do so, including permission from the film’s distributor, sales agent and representing body.

-05. Film and personal details are available to Aegean Film Festival and will not be shared with other organisations outside the festival.
+5. Film and personal details are available to Aegean Film Festival and will not be shared with other organisations outside the festival.

-07. The Festival accepts full responsibility for protecting the copyrights for the period of time that the films are in the Festival’ s possession, and will act to ensure that no theft or breach of copyright will occur.
+7. The Festival accepts full responsibility for protecting the copyrights for the period of time that the films are in the Festival’ s possession, and will act to ensure that no theft or breach of copyright will occur.

-08. All applicants will be notified about the selection or rejection of their film on the 9th of June 2021.
+8. All applicants will be notified about the selection or rejection of their film on the 10th of June 2024.

-09. Aegean Film Festival accepts submission via the Aegean Film Festival website and FilmFreeway.
-The following platforms will then ask for an external online link such as Vimeo in order for the selection team to review the film.
+9. Aegean Film Festival accepts submission via FilmFreeway only.
+FFW will then ask for an external online link such as Vimeo in order for the selection team to review the film.
 The applicant is responsible that the submission file is in full working order.